 - Children who enter kindergarten through early entrance may also be considered gifted and talented children through an assessment process.

-- Requires districts to adopt procedures for early admission to kindergarten or first grade for gifted and talented learning.
+- Minnesota Statutes requires districts to adopt procedures for early admission to kindergarten or first grade for gifted and talented learning.
 View the Minnesota Statute for early admission for select students who are identified as gifted and talented.

-- Requires board-adopted policies for early admission to kindergarten to be based on a comprehensive evaluation to determine the child’s ability to meet kindergarten expectations and progress to first grade the following year.
+- Minnesota Statutes also requires board-adopted policies for early admission to kindergarten to be based on a comprehensive evaluation to determine the child’s ability to meet kindergarten expectations and progress to first grade the following year.

 Kindergarten Enrollment and Early Entrance FAQ Jan 2014 - 7/10/14